matushalicka/ezarr/README.md

 - [Jellyfin](https://jellyfin.org) is a Free Software Media System that puts you in control of managing and streaming your media.
 It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.
 - [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) is a proxy server to bypass Cloudflare and DDoS-GUARD protection.
 - [Recyclarr](https://recyclarr.dev) is a command-line application that will automatically synchronize recommended settings from the TRaSH guides to your Sonarr/Radarr instances.
-- [EmulatorJS](https://emulatorjs.org) is a self-hosted javascript emulator for various system.
-- [Ombi](https://ombi.io) is a self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content by themselves!
-Ombi can be linked to multiple TV Show and Movie DVR tools to create a seamless end-to-end experience for your users.

 ## Using
 1. To get started, clone the repository in a directory of your choosing. **Note: this will be where